anyscale/madewithml.github.io/docs/courses/mlops/git.md

 The stashing and rebasing resolution process is similar as the GitHub interface in that we need to choose which content to keep between the two branch conflicts but it is a nice way to keep our branch updated with the latest releases as we develop.

-#### Squash
+### Squash

 Rebase is also useful for squashing commits if we have many of them lined up before pushing to our remote host.
 ```bash
 # Squash commits
 git rebase -i origin/main
 ```
-This will open up an interactive text editor where we can choosing which commits to squash (replace `pick` with `squash`) and after saving another text editor will appear to allow us to create a summarizing commit message.
+This will open up an interactive text editor where we can choosing which commits to squash (replace `pick` with `squash` (or `s`)) and after saving another text editor will appear to allow us to create a summarizing commit message.
 We can also do this on the online Git interface before merging the pull request.

 <div class="ai-center-all">
     <img width="1000" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/git/squash.png">
 </div>

-### Inspection
+## Inspection

 Git allows us to inspect the current and previous states of our work at many different levels.
 Let's explore the most commonly used commands.

-#### Status
+### Status

 We've used the status command quite a bit already as it's very useful to quickly see the status of our working tree.